logo

 Platforms

 The core implementation is provided for GrasshopperGrasshopper.
+An initial implementation als exists for Grasshopper 2Grasshopper 2.
 We have developed prototypes for diverse platforms like Unity | C#Unity | C#, Blender | PythonBlender | Python and have PRC also running in the browser via gRPC via JavascriptgRPC via Javascript.
 The prototypes are not fully developed products but address developers to kickstart the development of such plugins.

 gRPC Architecture